simontarzi/oceanrace/README.md

 In the official microparticle csv, the latitude and longitude coordinates have been swapped, this was manually corrected.

+Meteorological data has not been uploaded to github because of it's size.
+It has to be downloaded directly from the link at the bottom.
+The oceanrace.py has to be set to the folder, and will ingest all the csv within the folder.

 ## Usage

 the dataviz json has been preset with a username "tsimon", therefore it has to be replaced with the exact username set in oceanrace_ingestion.py